9 Essential Reasons to Vaccinate Your Children

 You'll minimize your child's exposure at the doctor's office.

 When you follow the recommended immunization schedule, your child receives multiple vaccines at one time, which is safe.
-Getting a few vaccines at a time also reduces your child's exposure to germs from other people and patients in the doctor's office.
+Getting a few vaccines at a time also reduces the number of visits needed and your child's exposure to germs from other people and patients in the doctor's office.

 You'll reduce their risk of catching the flu.